jweiland-net/jobcenter/README.md

 ![Build Status](https://github.com/jweiland-net/jobcenter/actions/workflows/ci.yml/badge.svg)

-`jobcenter` is an extension for TYPO3 CMS.
-It is mostly used by cities and towns to help their inhabitants to find the correct contact person for granting of benefits in the town hall.
+The **Jobcenter** extension is built for TYPO3 CMS and is commonly used by cities and municipalities in Germany.
+Its main purpose is to help citizens find the correct contact person for **granting of benefits** (Leistungsgewährung) at their local town hall.

+It provides a flexible and user-friendly system to manage and display contact persons based on visitor input such as:

+- Age group (e.g., 15–24 or 25–49)
+- Location (by PID or ZIP code)
+- Disability status
+- Self-reliance

+The extension is based on **Extbase & Fluid**, integrates smoothly into TYPO3, and is designed for **German Jobcenter use cases**.

 ## 1 Features